holotape/IAmBusy/README.md

 # I Am Busy!!!
-Displays your Outlook status on a Waveshare display connected to a Raspberry Pi.
+Displays your Outlook status on a Waveshare OLED display connected to a Raspberry Pi.
+The idea is an eye-catching sign that you can mount on or near your desk so that coworkers have a better idea of when you're in a call or just listening to music.

 # Everything below this line has not yet been updated from the original project which I am using as a basis for this: https://github.com/holotape/calendardisplay